hobru/Single-Sign-On-with-Power-Platform-and-SAP/StepByStep.md

 The goal is not to end up with the super sophisticated Policy created by my colleague Martin Pankraz, but to show the creation of the policy and only focus on he main parts.
 The result is not meant to be used in production (again: here the policy from [Martin](https://github.com/Azure/api-management-policy-snippets/blob/master/examples/Request%20OAuth2%20access%20token%20from%20SAP%20using%20AAD%20JWT%20token.xml) is much better), but to help you understand the relevant steps.

+> [!IMPORTANT] Whenever I follow tutorials, I find it super helpful to find "real" values in the documentation.
+Because of this I have litterally copy and pasted all the values, names and credentials from my setup in this document.
+I have used very simple passwords (which I obviously don't use in my real configuration) and I have also deleted all the configurations afterwards.
+I hope this helps you as well and does not encourage you to hack my demo system :-)

 ## Create a Simple API Proxy in Azure APIM
 ### Setup hard-coded SSO in the APIM Policy
 The goal of this Step by step setup is to end-up with the most important parts of the APIM Policy that is also avaialble here, [AzureSAPODataReader](https://github.com/MartinPankraz/AzureSAPODataReader?tab=readme-ov-file).
 My colleauge Martin Pankraz has created this amazing policy which can do much more than just a simple SSO flow.
 However, when you look at it the first time, it can be overwhelming.
 That's why we set it up step by step.